boan-anbo/paper-timer-public/index.md

 # Design philosophy

-The design philosophy of Paper Timer holds true three principles about reading and writing.
+The design philosophy of Paper Timer holds true three principles about reading:

 ## _Iterate_: read it multiple times